Jennifer Lopez Says She Wants To ‘Grow Old’ With Fiance Alex Rodriguez

 “We just complement each other,” she said.
 “He’s super supportive.
 He allows me to be who I am.”

 The two stars are often cheering each other on in social media posts as they work on a variety of projects.
-Right now, Lopez is filming her upcoming movie Hustlers, and Rodriguez has been sure to tell the world how proud he is.
+Right now, Lopez is filming her upcoming movie Hustlers, and Rodriguez has been sure to tell the world via Instagram how proud he is.

 The “Medicine” singer revealed that she and her husband want to help each other “be better people.”